 In Auntie’s view, Aboriginal people do not occupy a special place in Australian society because of our Indigeneity because after all, everyone born in Australia is Indigenous (including herself of course).
 This simplistic view is crass in its simple application and at worse, cultural genocide.
 It ignores deeper questions of cultural and social identity, colonisation and history and the reality of race relations in this country.
 The simple fact is that not all Australians consider us as equal and if they do, it’s often at the expense of the surrender of our identity that strikes at the very heart and soul of our Indigeneity and what it means to be Indigenous in a colonised nation.
 Indigenous people still suffer from systemic racism in all spheres of Australian society, are disproportionately incarcerated and die much younger than other Australians.
 So, no Aunty, we are not all the same.

-Senator Hanson ignored the request of the local Anangu people not to climb the sacred rock in a recent televised stunt to push her political agenda of sameness.
+Senator Hanson ignored the request of the local Anangu people not to climb Uluru in a recent televised stunt to push her political agenda of sameness.
 She claims that she “is Indigenous and native to the land” and therefore entitled to climb.
 As it turned out, Aunty did not complete the climb because it was far too steep.

-When asked by Today host Georgie Gardner this morning if she had changed her mind on the climbing ban, Senator Hanson said, “I can see the sense in banning the climbing of the rock due to safety reasons.
+When asked by Today host Georgie Gardner this morning if she had changed her mind on the climbing ban, Senator Hanson said, “I can see the sense in banning to climb Uluru due to safety reasons.
 The fact that she failed to appreciate the cultural and spiritual reasons for not doing so, speaks volumes to her cultural deafness and tone deafness to the numinous.